besv16/GoodNews/README.md

 <img src="https://media.giphy.com/media/EQrkaIaVpXsuQ/giphy.gif" alt="GoodNews" width="80%">

-This repository contains a website containing my blog posts.
+This repository contains a News Feed-website containing my blog posts.
 Each post has a title, content text, author, which date the post was published and a like counter.

 # Languages